Augustin007/Augustin007/README.md

 # Austin Garcia

-I am a 17 year old programmer and mathematician.
+I am a 18 year old programmer and mathematician.

-I graduated from high school this year (Valedictorian!
-I got to give a speech, it was fun!
-I wish I knew how I'd managed it though.) and will be studying for a degree in Electrical Engineering at UCSD this fall.
+I am studying for a degree in Electrical Engineering at UCSD this fall.

-I work as a gymnastics and parkour coach for all pre-competitive and non-competitive levels.

 ## Programming